tapasweni-pathak/setitup/README.md

 # setitup

-Everything to setup a new system
+Things to setup a personal system.